aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 };
 ```

-`moduleAddress` is the address we publish the module under, i.e the account address you have on your `Move.toml` file (`myaddr`)
+The `moduleAddress` is the address we publish the module under, i.e the account address you have in your `Move.toml` file (`myaddr`).

-The `client.getAccountResource()`expects an `account address` that holds the resource we are looking for and a string representation of an on-chain `Move struct type` .
+The `client.getAccountResource()`expects an *account address* that holds the resource we are looking for and a string representation of an on-chain *Move struct type*.

 - account address - is the current connected account (we are getting it from the wallet account object)
-- Move struct type string syntax
+- Move struct type string syntax:
   - The account address who holds the move module = our profile account address (You might want to change the `moduleAddress` const to be your own account address)
   - The module name the resource lives in = `main`
   - The resource name = `TodoList`

-If the request succeed and there is a resource for that account, we want to set our local state to true, otherwise we would set it to false.
+If the request succeeds and there is a resource for that account, we want to set our local state to `true`; otherwise, we would set it to `false`.

-6. Let’s update our UI based on the `accountHasList` state
+6. Let’s update our UI based on the `accountHasList` state:

 ```jsx
 return (